Skeletonxf/Skeletonxf.github.io/source/markdown/_doesCrimePay1.md

 # Does crime pay?
-<p class = "article-date">2023/11/24</p>
+<p class = "article-date">2023/11/25</p>

 Before you recoil in horror I'm going to be looking not at real crime but the crime downtime activity in the Xanathar's Guide to Everything sourcebook for Dungeons & Dragons.
 Unlike real crime, the only victims are fictional.

 ## Stats and classes

-For reasons that will be obvious later I'll only be looking at the chances a Rogue has to earn money via this system.
+For reasons that will be obvious later I'll only be looking at the chances a rogue has to earn money via this system.

 *****